 Audiences turned into protagonists

 Since the bubbles are also unmarked, Parreno was inviting visitors to inject meaning into them.
 As you may already know, speech bubbles are commonly used in comic books and cartoons to allow words and conversations to be understood.
 In this sense, the bubbles are frozen and empty without words or thoughts.
-As such, it is up to the attendee to fill them with meaningful language and in doing so, Parreno successfully turns audiences into protagonists that have the ability to control where the conversation goes.
+As such, it is up to the attendee to fill them with meaningful language.
+In doing so, Parreno successfully turns audiences into protagonists who can control where the conversation goes.

 Influenced by Andy Warhol?